Chinese artist Ai Weiwei faces new hurdles in tax case

 For Ai, 54, the push-back against the crackdown can be measured in the torrent of money donated by supporters who, like him, believe a tax fine imposed after his release from detention was political revenge for his assertive, often ribald jousting with the ruling Communist Party.

-"All of this shows how many members of the public feel about the case against me leveled by the tax authorities," Ai said in a brief interview Sunday.
+"All of this shows how many members of the public feel about the case against me levelled by the tax authorities," Ai said in a brief interview on Sunday.

 "It shows public sympathy for people in our position, not just me personally,"